Azure Active Directory as IdP

 Register your custom domain and verify the domain.
-For details, see Add your own domain name to Azure Active Directory.
+For details, see Add custom domain name to Azure Active Directory.

 Extend your on-premises directory to Azure Active Directory using directory integration tools.
 For details, see Directory Integration.

-To use Azure AD to enroll Windows 10 devices, make the following changes to your Azure account:
+To use Azure AD to enroll Windows 10 and Windows 11 devices, make the following changes to your Azure account:

 Make the MDM a reliable party of Azure AD.
 To do so, click Azure Active Directory > Applications and then click Add.